Hunterian Associates Programme

 This cohort of projects was celebrated in a public showcase event on November 18th 2021: Collective Care: Renewing Perspectives on Museum Collections

 The next programme cohort is planned for Autumn 2022.
 Anyone wishing to discuss this programme or other ways of connecting their research with The Hunterian, can do so by contacting Ruth Fletcher.
 Searching our collections online is a good way to start your exploration.

 Recognised as a Collection of National Significance to Scotland, The Hunterian provides an inventive platform for postgraduate researchers to share their expert knowledge and to develop their skills through meaningful public engagement and knowledge exchange activities.

-Projects can take the form of gallery talks and tours, podcasts focusing on particular artefacts, web-based exhibitions, interpretive performance or installation, or any other form that engages with the public effectively.
+Project outputs might include gallery talks and tours, podcasts focusing on particular artefacts, web-based exhibitions, interpretive performance, or any other form that engages with the public effectively.

 Telephone: 0141 330 6660